luoxiu/Schedule/README.md

 #### Parasitism

-Schedule also provides parasitic mechanism to handle one of the most common scenarios in your app:
+Schedule provides parasitic mechanism to handle one of the most common scenarios in a more elegant way:

 ```swift
 Schedule.every(1.second).do(host: self) {